-This is my favorite soup which I developed a few years ago.
-Every time I make it for friends they just love it and so do I!
+This is kabocha squash soup is my favorite vegan soup which I developed a few years ago.
+Every time I make it for friends they just love it and so do I. Soup is so good on cold autumn days and in the winter and this one is filling too.

 1 medium Kabocha squash